raidos23/PyCompiler_Pro-/README.md

 ## License
 - PyCompiler Pro++ is released under **GPL-3.0**: https://www.gnu.org/licenses/gpl-3.0.html
-- © 2025 PyCompiler_Pro++ by Samuel Amen AGUE a 15 years old developer.
+- © 2025 PyCompiler_Pro++ by Samuel Amen AGUE, a 15 years old developer.

 ---
 For questions, suggestions, or bug reports, open an issue in the repository.
 Happy compiling!